primakov/precision-medicine-toolbox/docs/tutorials.md

 in the *examples* folder.
 The *data* folder is for imaging data.
 The scripts can be corrected accordingly.
 ## Imaging module
-How to convert DICOM into NRRD, check ROI segmentation, extract the radiomic features, and explore the imaging parameters:
+How to explore the imaging parameters, perform basic quality check for the imaging data, convert DICOM into NRRD, perform basic image pre-processing, check ROI segmentation, and extract the radiomic features:

 * [tutorial imaging](imaging_module.md).
 ## Features module